About the Institute

 Maia Batis

-An experienced historic preservation and restoration expert, Batis has travelled to many museums around the world to consult on best practices and improve preservation programs.
+An experienced historic preservation and restoration expert, Batis has traveled to many museums around the world to consult on best practices and improve preservation programs.
 She has also restored many artifacts herself and published a guide for others called Record Keeping and Preservation of Fragile Artifacts.

 August Navarro